You are $75 away from free shipping

 Another easy option when you don’t have time to style your strands?
 Toss on a wide-brimmed hat!
 Or, if you want to wear a hairstyle with a chic side or middle part without risking your scalp, you can apply sunscreen along your part to keep it as protected as possible.
 That’s right, you can totally use sunscreen on your scalp!
 If you’re worried about ending up with greasy strands, we recommend dusting a powder sunscreen onto your part.

 If you’re experiencing scalp sensitivity of any sort, it’s best to avoid wearing tight hairstyles or tight braids, which can tug and pull on your hair.
 In fact, super tight hairstyles aren’t just bad for scalp sensitivity—they can also cause hair loss, according to the American Academy of Dermatology.
 This is known medically as traction alopecia, and it happens when tight hairstyles (worn repeatedly) literally pull hair out of the scalp.
 When this repeatedly happens over time, the hair ceases to grow back.
-Now, we’re not saying never wear a tight hairstyle!
+Now, we’re not saying to never wear a tight hairstyle!
 But, if you’re experiencing scalp sensitivity or are prone to thin hair or hair loss, it’s best to wear loose styles that won’t cause any tugging on your hair.

 Need recommendations for loose hairstyles that won’t tug on your hair?
 A couple of our favorites are low buns and loose fishtail braids.
 To be even gentler on your strands, secure them with soft scrunchies instead of firm elastics.